 Implement a membership program

 Membership programs can boost engagement.
-With such a program in place, donors won’t just show support by making contributions to your organization but also makes conscious choices to identify themselves.
+With such a program in place, major donors won’t just show support by making contributions to your organization but also makes conscious choices to identify themselves.

 Because your organization determines what the membership program will offer donors, it has plenty of engagement opportunities built in.

 The engagement opportunities you offer members depends on your organization.
 For example:

 - Send a newsletter with exclusive content and ask them to share it

 - Give special tickets to your fundraising events